billhennessy/blog-chunky/content/post/forbidden-secrets-of-coronavirus-data-manipulation.md

 And what was the result?

-> Unfortunately, the causal analysis is pointless because the facts are wrong.
-If the statisticians who reported to the Gates Foundation had asked about the characteristics of the worst schools, they would have found that bad schools also tend to be smaller than average.
+> Unfortunately, the causal analysis is pointless because the facts are wrong. **If the statisticians who reported to the Gates Foundation had asked about the characteristics of the worst schools, they would have found that bad schools also tend to be smaller than average**.
 The truth is that small schools are not better on average; they are simply more variable.
 If anything, say Wainer and Zwerling, large schools tend to produce better results, especially in higher grades where a variety of curricular options is valuable.

-A billion dollars wasted and once proud high schools with histories were destroyed because of a lack of critical thinking.
+A billion dollars wasted, and once proud high schools with histories were laid to dust because of a lack of critical thinking.

 ### Doubt Everything